thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 This project is written as a Python package, intended to be installed into a Python environment before execution.
-It uses the built-in [Python gettext module](https://docs.python.org/3/library/gettext.html) to perform translations, and [discord.py](https://discordpy.readthedocs.io/) to log into Discord with a bot account.
+It uses the built-in [Python gettext module](https://docs.python.org/3/library/gettext.html) to perform translations, and [discord.py](#discordpy) to login and register application commands on Discord.

 ### gettext